 The agency has a written directive governing the use of force, as required by §66.0511(2), Wis.
-Stats.
-The written directive shall include a requirement that personnel use only the force reasonably necessary to accomplish lawful objectives.
+Stats., that adheres to all applicable Federal, State, and local laws.
+The written directive shall include a requirement that when using force, an officer is required to act in good faith to achieve a legitimate law enforcement objective.
+Furthermore, the written directive must establish that an officer is only authorized to use force that is objectively reasonable based on the totality of circumstances, including: